BigDataRepublic/k8s_training/README.md

   POSTGRES_DB: myapp_production
 ```

+❓ Create a file `postgres-configmaps.yaml`.
+You can use the k8sSecret template.
+Then set the name to `postgres-env`.
+There are 3 environment variables that we need to set:
+1. POSTGRES_DB 👉 you can use any name
+2. POSTGRES_HOST 👉 you can use any name
+3. POSTGRES_PORT 👉 this should be "5432"

-For sensitive data, such as user credentials, Kubernetes Secrets allow you to more safely store data in the cluster.
-Like ConfigMap, the values in a Secret can be fetched by a Pod during startup.
+For sensitive data, such as user credentials, **Kubernetes Secrets** allow you to more safely store data in the cluster.
+Like **ConfigMap**, the values in a Secret can be fetched by a Pod during startup.
 We need to store some environment variables such as the Postgres user and password as secrets.

 ❓ Create another file `postgres-secret.yaml`.
-You can use the k8sSecret template.
-Then set the name to postgres-secrets.
+You can use the **k8sSecret** template.
+Then set the name to `postgres-secrets`.

 ```bash
 apiVersion: v1
 kind: Secret